jacorbal/geoipmap/README.md

 ![Output detail example](images/output_example_detail.png
     "Output detail example")

-The red dots indicate each one of the location of the IPs in the file `ips.lst`.
-The radius of this circle is calculated automatically in the function `plot_pixels`.
+The red dots indicate each one of the locations of the IPs in the file `ips.lst`.
+The radius of this circle is calculated automatically in the function `plot_pixels` (in the `geoipmap.py` file).

 The automatic calculation provides a way to draw the circles with a size in relation to the image size.
 The computation is performed by getting